 A man who looked to be some sort of mountaineering expert was carrying a huge load of camping and climbing gear.
 He swung around and naturally his bag went with him.
 It knocked the already disgruntled guy behind him who instantly took it as a chance to defend himself and instigated a fight.
 Mountain man didn’t back up or hold off, he was just surprised.
 There was some shoving back and forth.
 The man who instigated the fight was kicked off the bus on the next stop but mountain man stuck on, although not without looking completely embarrassed.

 Uh, yeah, basically what I just said.
-It’s not a life threatening thing but I’ve lost a good few umbrellas thinking I would remember them.
-One of the bags I lost had Kuromi printed on it and it was so cute…sad face
+It’s not a life-threatening thing but I’ve lost a good few umbrellas thinking I would remember them.

 Oh is this specific?
-My bag was also a bright neon pink.
+My bag was also a bright neon pink too.
+Talk about attention catching.
 What in the world was I thinking…

 They have to help you so don’t be shy.
 It’s their job and everything is tracked so you can give feedback anytime.
 There are unique bus ID numbers and each driver is clocked in at that bus, at that route, at that time.
 You don’t even need to know the bus ID number, just call the city operator with the number of the bus (like 45 or 3), direction and time.
 They can track it from there, easy peasy.
 I didn’t know this until 6 months ago, I wish I did before.
 More people should.